-Despite of that, Papua New Guinea was recognized as one of the fastest developing countries in 2011.
+Despite that, Papua New Guinea was recognized as one of the fastest developing countries in 2011.
 This can be attributed to the mining and resource sector of the country.

 In terms of money, however, the majority of its citizens still live in extreme poverty with some living off of less than $2 a day.

-Geographically speaking, Papua New Guinea ranks 54 area.
+Geographically speaking, Papua New Guinea ranks 54th in total area.
 Like its population, the landscape is also pretty diverse.
 Some areas are extremely rugged while others are made up of dense rainforests.
 It is also located within the Pacific Ring of Fire so there are a number of active volcanoes in the region and is frequented by earthquakes.
 Despite being close to the equator, it does have seasonal snowfall in Papua New Guinea.

 Currency: Papua New Guinea Kina